 As the LTC switch contacts age or wear, their resistance increases.
 Heat generated from this increased resistance raises the LTC fluid temperature.
 At some point, the heat becomes too great for the surrounding fluid to dissipate.
 Rapid contact degradation and LTC failure eventually occur.
 Before this point, the Advantage LTC can provide warning of the increase in LTC temperature, allowing preventative measures to be taken.

-LTC Monitoring Application Note (pdf) with information on probe selection, filtering, thresholds and alarm setpoints.
+LTC Monitoring Application Note (pdf) has information on probe selection, filtering, thresholds and alarm setpoints.